seijik42/seijik42.github.com/index.md

 **Current job summary**

 * Data analytics for app growth
-    * To maximize our app growth, I have been finding bottle-neck of retention rate and acquisition rate
+    * To maximize our app growth, I have been finding bottlenecks of retention rate and acquisition rate
     * Consolidate better matching metrics to measure app usage
     * Have been designing and implementing tools and frameworks needed to analyze app growth
 * Develop Android app